k-mma/autonomous-nav/README.md

 | 200x200 | 40,000 | 56.511ms | 9.968ms | 58.548ms | 5/8 |

-A 100x increase in cells grows Dijkstra's runtime ~120x but A\*'s only ~44x -- A\*'s search effort actually shrinks as a *fraction* of the grid as it grows (15.4% of the grid at 20x20, 7.0% at 200x200), since a heuristic-guided search tracks start-to-goal distance far more than total grid area.
-RRT's *speed* used to be the outlier here (620x slower over the same increase with a linear-scan nearest-neighbor search) but `nav/kdtree.py`'s spatial index closed most of that gap -- RRT is now faster than Dijkstra at every size above.
-Its *completeness* is a separate story the k-d tree doesn't touch: 8/8 -> 8/8 -> 7/8 -> 5/8 even with step size and iteration budget both scaled up for fairness, because Dijkstra/A\* are resolution-complete (guaranteed to find a path at the grid's resolution if one exists) while RRT is only probabilistically complete (guaranteed only as sample count -> infinity) -- a fixed iteration budget against a growing space is exactly the situation that guarantee doesn't cover.
-Full breakdown, including the before/after k-d tree numbers, in `benchmark_results/ scale_writeup.md`.
+A 100x increase in cells grows Dijkstra's runtime ~120x but A\*'s only ~44x, since a heuristic-guided search tracks start-to-goal distance far more than total grid area. `nav/kdtree.py`'s spatial index made RRT faster than Dijkstra at every size above (it used to be 620x slower).
+Its *completeness* is a separate story the k-d tree doesn't touch:
+8/8 -> 8/8 -> 7/8 -> 5/8, because Dijkstra/A\* are resolution-complete
+(guaranteed at the grid's resolution) while RRT is only probabilistically complete (guaranteed only as sample count -> infinity) -- a fixed budget against a growing space is exactly what that guarantee doesn't cover.
+Full breakdown in `benchmark_results/scale_writeup.md`.

 ## FTC sensor-suite study: results